-Infrastructure & agriculture are critical components for the commercial scale-up of synthetic biology.
-These facets of industrial biotechnology are prominently found in the Midwest, and Bluestem is focused on maximizing their future potential.
+Infrastructure, agriculture, and workforce are the pillars for Bluestem’s commercial scale up of our bio-based chemical platform.
+These facets of industrial biotechnology are prominently found in the Midwest, and Bluestem is focused on maximizing their future potential

-We believe that public & private partnerships integrating government, academia and synthetic biology will accelerate our path to commercial success with biobased sustainable chemicals.
-Our focus and partnerships in the Midwest should further support our ambitions.
+We believe that public & private partnerships integrating government, academia, and industry will accelerate our shared path to commercial success of our decarbonized chemical platform.

 Billy Hagstrom previously served as Executive Vice President of Strategy & Development for Green Plains, Inc..
 Prior to moving to Omaha in 2021, Billy served as Chief Executive Officer of Cannalysis.
 Previously, Billy was a Managing Director at Highbridge Capital Management.
 Billy started in investment banking at J.P.
 Morgan focused on Natural Resources & Infrastructure.
 Billy earned his BA in Economics from Northwestern University.